the Creative Commons Attribution 4.0 License.

 A review of the published literature in which static chambers were used in drip-irrigated fields shows inconsistency regarding the chamber's location relative to the emitter (dripper).
 In many studies, chamber's bases (i.e., metal or polyvinyl chloride (PVC) frame) are installed adjacent to the drip lines to depths of 5–13 cm, prior to the beginning of the experiment and left in the same location for the duration of the project (Garland et al., 2014; Baram et al., 2018; Alsina et al., 2013; Verhoeven and Six, 2014; Tian et al., 2017; Scheer et al., 2008; Fentabil et al., 2016).
 An additional strategy is to install the bases to similar depths, a day to a few hours before sampling (Sanchez-Martín et al., 2010, 2008).
 Both strategies are applied to reduce perturbation of the soil structure following the base's insertion, as discussed earlier.
 In such practices, the base serves as a hydraulic barrier that prevents lateral movement of water from the dripper into the soil volume confined by it, especially close to the soil surface.
 Accordingly, the water-filled pore-space (WFPS; the ratio between the volumetric water content and the porosity, also known as “water saturation degree”, S) and the N-species concentrations in the base will most likely differ from the ambient ones.
 Sanchez-Martín et al. (2010) acknowledged these biases (especially in the water content) and, therefore, removed the bases after sampling, enabling lateral redistribution between sampling days.
 Wolff et al. (2017) and Vallejo et al. (2014) tried to overcome these limitations by installing the bases and sampling the fluxes directly after the fertigation event.
 However, as mentioned before, such a sampling method could be affected by perturbation of the soil structure and root damage (Clough et al., 2020).
 Placement of drippers above the bases was also suggested as a way to minimize the differences between the soil water content and N concentrations inside the bases and those of the surroundings (Heller et al., 2010; Garland et al., 2014).
 Another suggestion was to split the dripper discharge into two separate drippers, one in the bases and the other outside (Fentabil et al., 2016).
 Although these latter methods seem to overcome the base's disturbance of water and solute distribution in the topsoil, their actual impact on water and N-species distribution in the soil inside the base and their effect on the N2O fluxes were never tested.

 Many models have been developed to simulate N2O emissions from soils.
-In all models, N2O emission results mainly from nitrification and denitrification reactions, which in turn are affected by the following parameters in the soil: (a) mineral N concentration ([namely, nitrate (NO3-) and ammonium (NH4+)), (b) WFPS as a proxy for soil aeration and gas diffusion coefficient, (c) temperature, (d) pH, (e) redox potential, and (f) carbon availability (Rabot et al., 2015; Hénault et al., 2019; Wu and Zhang, 2014).
+In all models, N2O emission results mainly from nitrification and denitrification reactions, which in turn are affected by the following parameters in the soil: (a) mineral N concentration ([namely, nitrate (NO) and ammonium (NH), (b) WFPS as a proxy for soil aeration and gas diffusion coefficient, (c) temperature, (d) pH, (e) redox potential, and (f) carbon availability (Rabot et al., 2015; Hénault et al., 2019; Wu and Zhang, 2014).
 This research aimed to study the effects of static chamber bases on the distribution of water and N-forms inside the base and the impact it has on N2O emission measurements during drip irrigation.
 We used both field measurements and three-dimensional (3-D) simulations of flow and transport to test the effect of the base diameter and its location relative to the dripper lateral on N2O emissions.

 2.1 Study site and N2O measurements

 N2O fluxes were measured over a 2-year period in a drip-irrigated avocado orchard.
 The orchard is located near Kibbutz-Yasur in Western Galilee, Israel.
 The soil at the site is a Vertisol (58 % clay dominated by montmorillonite) (Nemera et al., 2020).
 The climate at the site is Mediterranean, characterized by a relatively long dry season (April–October) requiring irrigation and a distinct rainy period during the winter (November–March).
 The trees are planted 3.5 m apart on ridges (1.6 m wide, 0.4 m high), with 6 m between rows.
 Each row of trees was irrigated with a set of two driplines (laterals), located 0.9 m apart along both sides of the trees, with 0.5 m spaced 1.6 L h−1 drippers (UNIRAM, Netafim).
-From April through November, the orchard was fertigated every other day, using treated wastewater enriched with an ammonium sulfate nitrate solution (NH4 : NO3= 3 : 1), maintaining 50–70 mg-N L−1 in the fertigation solution.
+From April through November, the orchard was fertigated every other day, using treated wastewater enriched with an ammonium sulfate nitrate solution (NH4 : NO3 = 3 : 1), maintaining 50–70 mg-N L−1 in the fertigation solution.

 From June 2018 through June 2020, N2O fluxes were measured at mid-morning using accumulation static chambers that were installed at 12 random locations in the avocado orchard.
 At each location, two chamber bases were inserted, one with a dripper at its center (In) and one adjacent to the dripper (adjacent) (Fig. 1).
 The bases were made from opaque PVC rings, 10 cm high and 19 cm i.d. (surface area of 283.5 cm2).
 The rings were inserted to a depth of 6–8 cm 2 weeks prior to the start of the sampling campaign and remained in the soil for the duration of the experiment.
 The chambers were built from a 20 cm sewer PVC cup (volume of 3119 cm3), equipped with a vent (3 mm Swagelok bulkhead union with a 12 cm long coiled copper tube, 1.5 mm i.d.), covered with a bubble reflective foil and a rubber skirt to ensure sealing with the base.
 Fluxes were measured in real time by circulating the headspace in the static gas chamber via Teflon tubes into a Fourier-transform infrared spectrometer (FTIR; Gasmet DX4000, Gasmet Technologies, Finland).
 During the enclosure period, N2O concentrations were recorded every 5 s, each measuring point represents an average of 50 reads.
 N2O fluxes (q) [g cm−2 s−1] were calculated based on the linear slope, representing the increase in N2O concentration throughout a 4–8 min enclosure time (Eq.
 1).
 Pearson's correlation coefficient (r2) was calculated for the linearity of the slope, and readings were accepted when r2 was >0.70: